 Leading Happiness Charge by Example

-Additionally, more and more countries are beginning to recognize the importance of mental and emotional wellbeing.
-By introducing strategies such as meditation, mindfulness, and yoga, countries can help their citizens to reduce stress levels and promote positive mental health.
+Additionally, more and more countries are beginning to recognize the importance of mental and emotional well-being.
+By introducing strategies such as meditation, mindfulness, and yoga, countries can help their citizens reduce stress levels and promote positive mental health.

 By looking to Bhutan as an example, other countries can learn from its success and strive to create a better world for their citizens.
 Bhutan has proven that it is possible to create a society that is prosperous, happy, and environmentally conscious.
-This just reinforces the point that with the right strategies and policies in place, we can create a world that is better for everyone.
+This reinforces the idea that with the right strategies and policies in place, we can create a happier world for everyone.